 Currently represented by the incredible Jessica Craig from Craig Literary, my young adult feminist fantasy novel “THE FLIGHT OF THE HAILENE” is currently under submission.

 I studied at Baltimore School for the Arts, University of Southern California as a National Hispanic Scholar and Dean’s Scholar, and La Sorbonne in Paris.

 OTHER INFO ABOUT ME:

-She is one of the faces of Google’s #IamRemarkable program (a program that strives to empower women and underrepresented groups to speak openly about their accomplishments).
-She founded and chaired the New York Times’ international Women’s Network.
-She also has mentored young women at the American Chamber of Commerce in France and students at her alma mater high school, Baltimore School for the Arts.
-She was Vice-Chair for Democrats Abroad in Paris, and currently is an ambassador for Baltimore Homecoming.
+I am one of the faces of Google’s #IamRemarkable program (a program that strives to empower women and underrepresented groups to speak openly about their accomplishments).
+I founded and chaired the New York Times’ international Women’s Network.
+I also have mentored young women at the American Chamber of Commerce in France and students at my alma mater high school, Baltimore School for the Arts.
+I was Vice-Chair for Democrats Abroad in Paris, and currently am an ambassador for Baltimore Homecoming.

 (See Lady Who Productions for current films and projects)